 You’ve seen the mentions on TV, read the stories online and in the news, checked out the celebrity endorsements – dental savings plans are getting a lot of attention lately.
 And you’re wondering – do these plans really live up to their promise?
 Is it worth joining one, or can I save more with dental insurance or by paying for dental care out of my own pocket?

-The truth is that we can’t tell you, with 100% confidence, that dental savings plans are right for you.
+The truth is that we can’t tell you, with 100% confidence, that dental discount plans are right for you.
 If you get dental insurance for free from your employer, then you’re probably good to go.
 And if your dentist is really enthusiastic about giving discounts for cash payments, you may save more by paying out of pocket.

 So who should join a dental savings plan?
 That’s an easy question to answer.
 If you say yes to one or more of the below statements, and you want to save between 10%-60% on your dental care needs, a dental savings plan is the right choice for you.